Matthew Kaplan, Ph.D.

 - B.A., Psychology, State University of New York at Stony Brook

-- Provide statewide leadership for program initiatives related to adult intergenerational program development and aging, in conjunction with extension agents and other public groups.
+- Provide statewide leadership for program initiatives related to intergenerational engagement and aging, in conjunction with extension agents and other public groups.

 - Develop and support nonformal education programs that strengthen intergenerational relationships and competencies in children, youth/4-H'ers, and families across the life span.